Good thing we have the Internet Archive: https://

 The last fifteen years has seen a surge of interest in decentralised technology. decentralization, internet, p2p, syndicated

-Installed #Beakerbrowser today.
+Installed today.
 Feeling like I'm joining the p2p party at the end of the evening, around 6 am, where only the hard-core diehards are still left hanging out around the bar.